kongkong-std/kongkong-std.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Keep striving with unremitting efforts
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Zikang Qin (秦子康).
+I have:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- A lovable wife MaoMao;
+- A cute son PengPeng;
+- A warm family.

+### The Motivation Behind Writing This Blog

+To be honest, I really enjoy sharing my life.
+I feel incredibly grateful to have such a warm and loving family — including my gentle wife and adorable son.
+I want to capture those moments and reflections of our family life, so we can look back in the future and cherish these happy memories.
+I’ll also be sharing some of my thoughts and insights related to the work I do.